Ringworm is a common fungal infection. It's not caused by worms. You can usually buy medicine from a pharmacy to treat it.

 A pharmacist can help with ringworm

-They can look at your rash and recommend the best antifungal medicine.
-This might be a cream, gel or spray depending on where the rash is.
+They can look at the rash and recommend the best antifungal medicine.
+This might be tablets, cream, gel or spray depending on where the rash is.

-You usually need to use antifungal medicine every day for 2 weeks.
-It's important to finish the whole course, even if your symptoms go away.
+You may need to use an antifungal medicine every day for up to 4 weeks.
+It's important to use it for the right amount of time, even if the rash has gone away.